 Chaunte Ott v.
 City of Milwaukee, et al. In this 2009 civil rights action, Ott claims that he was wrongly convicted in 1996 of the 1995 murder of a girl.
 Ott spent 13 years in prison until recent DNA testing linked the murder victim to another individual.
 Ott claims that Milwaukee police officers unconstitutionally withheld exculpatory evidence and coerced false statements from witnesses.
-Ott also claims that supervisory individuals in the department permitted such alleged misconduct to occur as a matter of practice.'
+Ott also claims that supervisory individuals in the department permitted such alleged misconduct to occur as a matter of practice.
+The matter is in the early stages of discovery.

 Robert Lee Stinson v.
 City of Milwaukee, et al. In this 2009 civil rights action, Mr. Stinson claims that he was wrongly convicted in 1984 of the murder of a 67-year-old woman.
 Stinson spent more than 20 years in prison until recent DNA testing of the victim's clothing produced no DNA matching Stinson's and new techniques of examining bite marks on the victim indicating that the marks did not match Stinson's teeth.
 Stinson claims that Milwaukee police officers unconstitutionally withheld exculpatory evidence and conspired with a dental expert to produce false evidence.
 Stinson also claims that supervisory individuals in the police department permitted such alleged misconduct to occur as a matter of practice.
+The matter is in the early stages of discovery.

 Javier v.
 Glover.
 In this civil rights action, the plaintiffs claim that an off-duty Milwaukee police officer violated their civil rights when in March 2005 he fatally shot Wilbert Javier Prado.
 The officer, Alfonzo Glover, subsequently committed suicide after he was charged criminally with Prado's murder.
 In this ensuing civil litigation, the city has vigorously contested the plaintiffs' claims that Glover was acting within the scope of his employment and under color of law at the time of the shooting.
 The court recently ruled, however, not only that the issue of action under color of law presented a jury question but also that the plaintiffs could recover punitive damages even though the officer is deceased.
-The case is now set for trial in June 2010.
+The case is set for trial in June 2010.